Skip to main content

 Tip

-Little Rollers and Schellers perform their famous dance so elegantly that it warms the heart, and form a circle surrounded by Sacknern, Spritzers and Kübelemajen, the order masks that parents, teachers and female classmates in particular have chosen as victims of their orderly activities.
+Little Rollers and Schellers perform their famous dance so elegantly that it warms the heart.
+They form a circle surrounded by Sackner, Spritzer and Kübelemajen, the order masks, who choose above all parents, teachers and female classmates as the victims of their orderly activities.
 Laggepaarle, witches, bears, Kaminer and the Labara join the party and parade towards the town square in the lower town.
 There the Buabefåsnåcht comes to a worthy end in the final circle.

 Culture & Customs-Imster Fasnacht House